rsta2/minisynth/README.md

 ![Screen keyboard](gui-main-kbd.png)

-After editing one property, you can save it using the OK check (in the bottom right corner) or reject the latest changes by clicking on the cross (left corner).
+After editing one property, you can save it using the OK check (in the bottom right corner) or reject the latest changes by clicking on the keyboard key (left corner).
 The *ENTER* key has no function here.
 Please note that any changes will be saved to a patch file only when you click the *SAVE* button on the *PATCHES* tab.

 The USB PC keyboard allows playing two octaves (keys C2-C4).
 Its mapping is as follows: